michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 39. `Microsoft.Azure.Management.Redis.Fluent` is not a directive which can be used for CDN

 40. you can form a partition key by concatenating multiple property values into a single artificial partitionKey.
-It's synthetic key then
+It's called synthetic key then

 41. steps to follow to create the app registration to Azure AD:
 * sign in to the Azure Portal